The hotel management wishes to find out whether the air conditioning in the lounge is comfortable.

-- Confidence Level: This is the amount of confidence I need in judging the satisfaction level of the customer community based on the sample I survey.
+Confidence Level: This is the amount of confidence I need in judging the satisfaction level of the customer community based on the sample I survey.
 95% is usually a standard confidence level used in statistical evaluation.
-Which means that with the sample size I determine, I would make the correct judgment about the satisfaction levels 95 times out of 100 times that I conduct the survey.
+Which means that with the sample size I determine, I would make the correct judgement about the satisfaction levels 95 times out of 100 times that I conduct the survey.

-- Margin of Error tolerable: I find as a result of the sample survey that the satisfaction levels are predicted at 80%.
+Margin of Error tolerable: I find as a result of the sample survey that the satisfaction levels are predicted at 80%.
 The 80% estimate is subject to a certain amount of error.
 This error can be limited to a predetermined level with a suitable sample size.
 In this case the margin of error band would be 4% (5% of 80%).
 This would mean that my estimate of satisfaction is a percentage in the band of 78% - 82%.

 Understanding the level of customer satisfaction within a 5% margin of error is usually workable for most of us.
 If you need a better accuracy, say limiting the margin for error to 1%, your sample size will go up significantly without really giving you a substantial added benefit.

 Goal: I need to determine whether customers visiting my website find it easy to navigate around.
 I ask them for their opinion yes/no terms…easy or not easy.

 Number of visitors in a month: 20,000